 Dr. Gordon writes regularly for The Atlantic, Foreign Affairs, and Foreign Policy.
 He has been interviewed by outlets including The New York Times, The Wall Street Journal, and the BBC.

-Dr. Gordon received his Ph.D. in International Relations and International Economics from the Johns Hopkins University School of Advanced International Studies (SAIS) in 1991; he also has an MA from SAIS (1987) and a B.A. from Ohio University (1984).
+Dr. Gordon received his Ph.D. in International Relations and International Economics from the Johns Hopkins University School of Advanced International Studies (SAIS); he also has an M.A. from SAIS and a B.A. from Ohio University.

 He is based in Washington, D.C.